RDFLib/rdflib/README.md

 RDFLib is a pure Python package for working with [RDF](http://www.w3.org/RDF/).
 RDFLib contains most things you need to work with RDF, including:

-* parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, Trig and JSON-LD
+* parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, Trig, JSON-LD and even HexTuples
 * a Graph interface which can be backed by any one of a number of Store implementations
-* store implementations for in-memory, persistent on disk (Berkeley DB) and remote SPARQL endpoints
+* Store implementations for in-memory, persistent on disk (Berkeley DB) and remote SPARQL endpoints
+    * additional Stores can be supplied via plugins
 * a SPARQL 1.1 implementation - supporting SPARQL 1.1 Queries and Update statements
 * SPARQL function extension mechanisms